 Grading Policy: The course grade will

-The course grade is
+The course grade will be

 determined using the following

 Make-up Policy: Everyone is expected to take tests and the exam at the scheduled time.
 Make-ups will be given only for legitimate, documented absences that the instructor has been notified of ahead of time.
 Make-up tests, if given, may be oral.